calmjs/calmjs/README.rst

         example.package = example.package

         [calmjs.module.tests]
-        example.package = example.package.tests
+        example.package.tests = example.package.tests
         """,
         ...
     )

-Much like the first example, this declares ``example.package`` as a Python namespace module that exports JavaScript code, with the declaration following that declaring the module that contains the tests that accompanies that.
+Much like the first example, this declares ``example.package`` as a Python namespace module that exports JavaScript code, with the subsequent declaration section being the module that contains the tests that accompanies the first.

 Integration with |npm| through ``calmjs npm``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~